 directed support that you or your family are looking for.

 Lisa founded the Strong Minds Psychology journey in 2010 and has brought together a team of like-minded professionals with the same energy and care for our communities that she has believed in from the beginning of her career.
 Lisa thrives on working in a team approach, creating positive support networks for children and adults.
-When working with children and adolescents, Lisa works in conjunction with families and teachers in order to create positive and ongoing change.
-Lisa works with individuals and families navigating the diagnostic roller-coaster, providing support and advocacy with a focus on inclusion.
-Lisa provides assessments, counselling and intervention – helping with stress, anxiety, depression, self-esteem, grief & loss, social skills, and anger management.
-She also has experience in clinical supervision, as well as carer/community training and professional development for educators/allied health professionals.
+Training and registering as a supervisor has allowed Lisa to develop and support a group of compassionate and dedicated clinicians, working from a similar framework.
+The SMP Framework is about working in conjunction with families and teachers in order to create positive and ongoing change.
+Lisa trains the team to work with individuals and families navigating the diagnostic roller-coaster, providing support and advocacy with a focus on inclusion.
+Skills are developed to provide assessments, counselling and intervention – helping with stress, anxiety, depression, self-esteem, grief & loss, social skills, anger management, developmental differences, and transitions across the lifespan.
+As well as providing clinical supervision to the provisional and early career team members, Lisa offers carer/community training and professional development for educators/allied health professionals.
 When not working with the SMP team, Lisa enjoys getting outside and active, spending time with friends and family, and cheering on the demons at the MCG.
-Lisa works at Yarra Junction on Tuesday and Friday, and Warragul on Thursday.
-She provides admin support and supervision on Monday and Wednesday.

 Ross has been supporting the growth and development of the Strong Minds Psychology journey for almost ten years.
 He is passionate about working in a strong team environment to support our communities, and creating structures and connections that allow us to provide more opportunities to support mental health and development.
 He has over 20 years experience in the small business sector, providing excellent and efficient customer service, and working with clients to find the best possible outcome for their needs.
 Outside of SMP, Ross continues to run and maintain his own small business.
 He enjoys spending time with his family, and is a keen golfer.
 Ross aims to keep fit and healthy, challenging himself to enter half marathons.
 Ross can be found on the desk at Yarra Junction on Tuesday and Thursday.